|

 be parted from you.
 Because they love you."

 There, thought Legolas.
 She has said it.
-And he waited, his heart
+And he

-frozen in his chest, for Aragorn's reply.
+waited, his heart frozen in his chest, for Aragorn's reply, but

-But it never came.
+it never came.

-and stumbled into the crowd.
-And Legolas caught herone hand
+and stumbled into the crowd, and Legolas caught herone hand

 on her lower back, the other on her armand steadied her,